geniussportsgroup/soy-async-rendering-spike/README.md

 `SoyValueProvider` would allow for this, in that the `resolve()` method could be lazily evaluated.

-I've created [RenderFunction.java](/src/main/java/com/geniussportsmedia/spikes/soyasync/RenderFunction.java) file to emulate an expensive operation:
+I've created [RenderFunction.java](/src/main/java/com/geniussportsmedia/spikes/soyasync/RenderFunction.java) file to emulate an expensive operation:2

 ```java
 public SoyValue computeForJava(final List<SoyValue> list) {